Devashrutha/NMOS-Input-OPAMP/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Layout Design -->
 ## Layout Design

+The below layout design shows the NMOS input OPAMP with the PMOS coupling capacitor.

 <div align="center">
   <img src= "https://github.com/Devashrutha/NMOS-Input-OPAMP/assets/61559101/6b2490d9-4818-4692-ab22-61108fcff525">
 </div>

-The above layout design shows the NMOS input OPAMP with the PMOS coupling capacitor.

 * M1 in `Blue`, M2 in `Red`, M3 in `Light Green`, Poly in `Dark Green`
 * The PMOS devices are placed in their `nwells`, since the PMOSCAP does not share the same body voltage as the other PMOSs it resides in its own nwell.